-Being an ultimate Norway stalker and fan, Tromso was my obvious city of choice to chase Auroras and I spent 3 days in Tromso in winter in January.
-At the same time, I also wanted to explore the picturesque villages and fjords outside the city, as well as experience some of the arctic adventures during my visit.
+Being an ultimate Norway fan, Tromso was my obvious city of choice to chase Northern lights or Aurora and I spent 3 days in Tromso in winter in January.
+At the same time, I also wanted to explore the picturesque villages and fjords outside the city, as well as experience some of the arctic adventures like whale watching, dog sledding, and many more. during my visit.
 Keeping all this in mind, I planned a one-week road trip for my Arctic expedition with 3 days in Tromso.
-While venturing out on multiple Northern Lights chases in around Tromso, we experienced nothing short of epic Norwegian landscape on the neighboring islands and fjords.
+While venturing out on multiple Northern Lights chases in around Tromso, we experienced nothing short of epic Norwegian landscape on the neighbouring islands and fjords.

 - Where to to stay in Tromso?

-- The Arctic Cathedral
+- 3- Visit the Arctic Cathedral

-- Aurora Hunting in Tromso Island: Kvaloya
+- 6- Aurora Hunting in Tromso Island: Kvaloya

 - Final Thoughts: 3 Days in Tromso

 The best time to visit Tromso/Arctic for seeing the Northern Lights is in winter- starting from mid-September until mid-April.
-I visited Tromso during peak wintertime in January to also enjoy other winter adventures like whale watching, dog sledding, etc. Personally, I would recommend aiming for the “Peak Winter” period, between November and February.
+I visited Tromso during peak wintertime in January to also enjoy other winter adventures like whale watching, dog sledding, reindeer sledding etc. Personally, I would recommend aiming for the “Peak Winter” period, between November and February.
 But, if you hate brutal winter, try October/November or February/March.

 Tromso and other Arctic cities around give you the opportunity to experience Scandinavian living.
 There are many Airbnbs and cottages that are worth a stay.
 I would particularly recommend staying in the colorful cabins of Tromso.
 We stayed in multiple Airbnbs, both modern Scandinavian as well as in remote cottages- they were all amazing diverse experiences.
 One top tip is to check accommodation reviews with the possibility to see Northern Lights from the stay itself.
 If you don’t have a car, just stay in the Tromso city itself, as it is one of the most beautiful cities in the world and I recommend the bridge view.